 WRONG WAY: Brush is not piled neatly; placed under a tree.

 Brush from commercial landscaping and tree services must be disposed of by the company or contractor.
 If you pay someone to cut your brush, be sure to include the price of hauling the brush and other debris away in your cost.
 The City of Franklin will not collect brush cut by a contractor; it will be your responsibility to remove the debris.
-There will be a service fee of $100 a load if the Solid Waste Department has to haul off brush cut by a contractor.
+There will be a service fee of $100 a load if the Sanitation and Environmental Services Department has to haul off brush cut by a contractor.